The Journal is published online only. The frequency of releases is 4 times a year.

 Updated: 10.05.2025

-Principles of informed consent "The Baikal Medical Journal is guided by the principles of the World Medical Association (WMA) policy statement, the Declaration of Helsinki (Statement of Ethical Principles for Medical ResearchInvolving Human Subjects), and seeks to ensure that ethical and data collection standards for research involving human subjects are adhered to.
-Researchers should familiarize themselves with the principles of the Declaration of Helsinki on informed consent before embarking on research and conduct the research in strict accordance with these principles outlined below (Articles 25-32 of the Declaration of Helsinki are cited):
+The Baikal Medical Journal adheres to the principles of the World Medical Association (WMA) policy statement — the Declaration of Helsinki (statement on ethical principles for medical research involving human subjects) and strives to ensure that ethical and data collection standards are met for research involving human subjects.
+Before beginning a study, researchers should familiarize themselves with the principles of the Declaration of Helsinki on informed consent and conduct the study in strict accordance with these principles, as outlined below (Articles 25-32 of the Declaration of Helsinki are provided):

-30. Research involving subjects who are physically or mentally incapable of giving consent, such as unconscious patients, may be conducted only if the physical or mental condition preventing informed consent is a necessary characteristic of the research group.
-In such circumstances, the physician must obtain informed consent from a legal representative.
-If no such representative is available and if the study cannot be postponed, the study may proceed without informed consent, provided that specific reasons for recruiting subjects with a condition that renders them incapable of giving informed consent have been stated in the study protocol and in the study itself. approved by the Research Ethics Committee.
-Consent to continue the study must be obtained as soon as possible from the subject or his/her legal representative.
-31. The physician must fully inform the patient what aspects of his or her treatment are related to the research.
-A patient's refusal to participate in the study or a patient's decision to withdraw fromthe study should never adversely affect the patient-physician relationship.
-32. For medical research using identifiable human materials or data, such as research on materials or data contained in biobanks or similar repositories, physicians must obtain informed consent for their collection, storage, and/or reuse.
-There may be exceptions where it is not possible or appropriate to obtain consent for such research.
-In such situations, research may be conducted only after review and approval by a research ethics committee.
+Research involving subjects who are physically or mentally incapable of giving consent, such as unconscious patients, may be carried out only if the physical or mental condition that prevents giving informed consent is a necessary characteristic of the research population.
+In such circumstances, the physician should obtain informed consent from a legally authorized representative.
+If no such representative is available and if the study cannot be delayed, the study may be continued without informed consent, provided that specific reasons for including subjects with a condition that makes them incapable of giving informed consent have been stated in the study protocol and in the study itself. approved by the research ethics committee.
+Consent to continue the study must be obtained as soon as possible from the subject or the subject's legally authorized representative.

 Human rights